 We also review our capital expenditures for Galleries under construction and recognize impairment charges when there is a change in the intended use of an asset, including asset disposals.
-We recognized long-lived asset impairment charges related to such construction expenditures of \$4.7 million, \$13 million and \$9.6 million in fiscal 2023, fiscal 2022 and fiscal 2021, respectively.
+We recognized long-lived asset impairment charges related to such construction expenditures of \$18 million, \$4.7 million and \$13 million in fiscal 2024, fiscal 2023 and fiscal 2022, respectively.

 From time to time, we record impairment for certain corporate assets and other long-lived assets resulting from changes to the expected use of the assets and an update to both the timing and the amount of future estimated lease related cash flows based on present market conditions.
 Such impairment charges are included in selling, general and administrative expenses on the consolidated statements of income.
+We did not record impairment charges of corporate assets or other long-lived assets in fiscal 2024, fiscal 2023 or fiscal 2022.